LITERACY MISSION, GOALS, VISION & VALUES

 Book Clubs gives students an opportunity to come together in a small group for an in-depth discussion of a book they have chosen to read.
 These discussions are student-led.
 Book Clubs help students to share and extend their thinking and learn about themselves as readers.
 Student choice is a critical and empowering part of this small group literacy context.

 Learning to write begins in primary grades with shared, guided, and independent writing.
 Topics for writing assignments are balanced between teacher-assigned subjects and those that students select themselves.
 Writing often takes place in a writer's workshop format with the use of minilessons, writing, individual and small group conferences, and sharing time as an effective model.
 District 15 currently utilizes Kid Writing in Kindergarten and the Scholastic Traits Writing program in Grades 1-6.

 Reading Consultant Specialists (RCS)

 Classroom teachers are the critical component for effective literacy instruction.
-Each school in the district also has a reading specialist on staff to provide additional support and expertise.
-The reading specialist supports the Literacy Program to classrooms and serves as a resource to all teachers in a building.
+Each school in the district also has a reading specialist(s) on staff to provide additional support and expertise.
+The reading specialist supports classroom literacy instruction and serves as a resource to all teachers in a building.